wkumari/draft-vandergaast-edns-client-subnet/README.md

-   In other cases, Recursive Resolvers sited behind a NAT device SHOULD NOT originate ECS options with their external IP address, and instead rely on downstream Intermediate Nameservers doing so.
+   In other cases, Recursive Resolvers sited behind a NAT device SHOULD NOT originate ECS options with their external IP address, and instead rely on downstream Intermediate Nameservers to do so.
 They MAY, however, choose to include the option with their internal address for the purposes of signaling a shorter, more anonymous SOURCE PREFIX- LENGTH.
+[Open issue: this sounds like a configuration requirement, since a resolver might well not have any idea that it behind NAT.
+   Should this be described better?
+Stricken?]

    If an Authoritative Nameserver on the publicly routed Internet receives a query that specifies an ADDRESS in [RFC1918] or [RFC4193]